-Results: Statistics for FY2006 and FY2007 were not available.
-However, the Guam Police Department continues to conduct DUI checkpoints during the holiday season, school functions, and during graduation.
+Results: The Guam Police Department maintains its mission and objective to effectively conduct weekend DUI checkpoints during the holiday season, school functions, and during graduation.
 According to statistics on crashes indicates the age and gender of violators were 25 years and over.